The Social Architecture

 During the construction period of his buildings, Kéré attaches great importance to the dissemination of knowledge about the professional use of the materials and construction techniques to the local workers.
-Education was also a major issue for Christoph Schlingensief and is an integral part of construction of the Operndorf Afrika.
+Education was also a major issue for Christoph Schlingensief and is an integral part of the construction of Operndorf Afrika.

-All what the local workers need to be taught is the use of a hand saw and a small welding machine.
-Kéré attaches importance to a sustainable social architecture, under economic and ecologically acceptable conditions: Francis Kéré concept of social construction, involves the people in the construction – all assist.
+All that the local workers need to be taught is the use of a hand saw and a small welding machine.
+Kéré attaches importance to sustainable social architecture, under economic and ecologically acceptable conditions: Francis Kéré concept of social construction involves the people in the construction – all assist.
 This idea of a ‘social architecture’ met up with Schlingensief’s idea of a ‘social statuary art opera village’.
 In 2009 Kéré invited Schlingensief to his home village Gando located at a four-hour drive distance from the capital Ouagadougou and showed him his project, a primary school for 500 children, which he had built together with the village residents.

 a symphony played … that’s not all necessary.
 My vision of the place has always been coupled with the hope that the place will begin to live in its own right – through the people who live there, most especially through the school.